 Pramlintide is indicated as adjunctive treatment in patients with postprandial hyperglycemia that cannot be controlled with pre-meal insulin alone.
 For example, it may be useful in a patient with high postprandial glucose, but who develops late hypoglycemia when pre-meal insulin is increased.

-The therapy of people with type 1 diabetes also involves regular eye examinations, foot care, treatment of dyslipidemia, and blood pressure control.
+The management of people with type 1 diabetes also involves regular eye examinations and foot care.
+Well-controlled blood pressure and lipids and avoidance of smoking are essential components of cardiovascular risk reduction.

 Infants of women with diabetes are at high risk of major congenital malformations and miscarriage.
 Preconception diabetes care reduces this risk.
 Preconception counseling should, therefore, be incorporated in the routine diabetes clinic visit for all women of childbearing potential.
 Women with type 1 diabetes should use an effective method of contraception until they plan pregnancy.
 The American Diabetes Association (ADA) recommends that HbA1c should be <6.5% (<48 mmol/mol) before conception if this can be achieved without hypoglycemia.
 Women should also be evaluated before pregnancy for retinopathy, nephropathy, neuropathy, and possible cardiovascular disease, which may worsen during or complicate pregnancy.